Aditya-Manapure/Bug-Busters/README.md

 # Drop-Blocks
+This is an application which allows user to store their confidential files securely to the blockchain

 Tech Stack
 1. React JS
 2. Solidity for smart contracts
 3. Ganache & Metamask
+4. IPFS
-4. MERN Stack for login System
+5. MERN Stack for login System
-5. Ethereum Blockchain is backend for the application where files get stored
+6. Ethereum Blockchain is backend for the application where files get stored